apache/flink/docs/programming_guide.md

     <tr>
       <td><strong>Hash-Partition</strong></td>
       <td>
         <p>Hash-partitions a data set on a given key.
-Keys can be specified as key-selector functions or field position keys.
-Only Map-like transformations may follow a hash-partition transformation.
-(Java API Only)</p>
+Keys can be specified as key-selector functions or field position keys.</p>
 {% highlight java %}
 DataSet<Tuple2<String,Integer>> in = // [...]
 DataSet<Integer> result = in.partitionByHash(0)